andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 ```

 Now we can re-start the application and test again the same request we had retrieved an '403' error before.
+For this just use the `gradlew bootRun` command.

 First get another fresh access token: